xzhhzx/study-note/Java/Java-inner_class.md

 ### Memory leak problem

+Here is an example.
 Nested class with `finalize()` method override, to show when it is garbage collected:
 ```java
 public class OuterClass {